MicrosoftDocs/customer-insights/topics/developers/quick-starts/1_3_transform.md

 # Try signal transforms

-What is the MPG difference between gas and electric cars?
-Use delta transform to find out!
+What is the MPGe (miles per gallon gasoline equivalent) difference between gas and electric cars?
+Use the delta transform to find out.

 ![Is there seasonality?](../tutorials/transform-data.png)